Our Credentialled Diabetes Educators are health professionals who specialise in the provision of high quality diabetes education and care.

 - Reduce the risk of diabetes related complications

 - Manage diabetes along with the demands of work, family, and social life

 Programs we offer

-In addition to individual consultations we aim to deliver community-based group education programs to prevent diabetes in the community and support those with diabetes in a group setting.
+In addition to individual consultations, we aim to deliver community-based group education programs to reduce risk of diabetes in the community and support those living with diabetes in a group setting.

 Diabetes One Stop Shop (DOSS)

-We also aim to provide workforce development opportunities such as training, in-servicing and mentoring of Aboriginal health workers, allied health staff, medical and nursing staff to support and empower clients living with diabetes to self-manage their condition.
+We also aim to provide workforce development opportunities such as training and in-servicing for Aboriginal Health Workers, allied health, medical, and nursing staff to upskill and provide additional support for people at risk or living with diabetes.

 Who is eligible to access these services?

-Our diabetes education service is open to adults with:
+Our diabetes education service is available to adults with:

-- Newly diagnosed Type 1 and/or 2 diabetes
+- Newly diagnosed or existing Type 1 or 2 diabetes